-Centers receiving assistance from BehaviorHelp were mostly Level 3 Better Beginnings sites (63%).
-In the graph below, we show the average of the TPOT-SF items scored within each level of the Pyramid.
+Centers receiving assistance from BehaviorHelp were mostly Level 3 Better Beginnings sites (58%).
+In the figure below, we show the average of the TPOT-SF items scored within each level of the Pyramid.
 These results show that in initial classroom observations by BH consultants, teachers needed the most support in helping to build children's social-emotional skills.
 Overall, classroom teachers were rated highest on their use of strategies to build nurturing, responsive relationships with the children in their classroom.
-For example, 86% of teachers have conversations with children, and 72% join in children's play 'sometimes' or 'almost always.'
+For example, 81% of teachers have conversations with children, and 67% join in children's play 'sometimes' or 'almost always.'
 There were slightly more opportunities to build supportive teaching practices that build high quality classroom environments.
-For example, while most classrooms had teacher directed activites were less than 20 minutes (87%), only 48% of classrooms were using a visual schedule to help children understand what to expect during the day, and transitions are often chaotic (64%).
+For example, while most classrooms had teacher directed activities were less than 20 minutes (86%), only 42% of classrooms were using a visual schedule to help children understand what to expect during the day, and transitions are often chaotic in more than two-thirds of classrooms (67%).
 The lowest average scores were seen on use of targeted social-emotional supports.
-For example, while 62% of teachers support children in problem-solving 'sometimes' or 'almost always,' and 57% of teachers rarely discuss emotions in the classroom.
+For example, 58% of teachers support children in problem-solving 'sometimes' or 'almost always,' and 56% of teachers rarely discuss emotions in the classroom.

-Classrooms teachers are fostering nurturing relationships with children; however, classrooms need more assistance with
+Classrooms teachers are fostering nurturing relationships with children; however, classrooms need more assistance with building children's social-emotional skills.

-Almost Always Sometimes Rarely Never Four items on the TPOT-SF are considered 'red flag items,' in that they are classroom practices not consistent with the Pyramid Model.
+Four items on the TPOT-SF are considered 'red flag items,' in that they are classroom practices not consistent with the Pyramid Model.
 These 'red flags' can be indicative of a need for more teacher training and support in those areas or program-wide policies and procedures that may need to change.
 'Red flag' items include teachers frequently reprimanding children for engaging in problem behavior (i.e., teacher says "no," "stop," or "don't"), threating children with negative consequences if problem behaviors persist, and reprimanding children for expressing their emotions.
 Questions are worded such that 'never' is positive and 'almost always' is negative.
 As shown in the graphic to the left, of cases actively worked by BehaviorHelp consultants, teachers engaged in these 'red flag' practices between 'rarely' and 'sometimes.'
-For example, 35% of teachers threatened children 'sometimes' or 'almost always' during the observation period.
+For example, 33% of teachers threatened children 'sometimes' or 'almost always' during the observation period.